Your browser doesn't support javascript.

 RESUMEN

-BACKGROUND: Human tapasin deficiency was reported to cause an autosomal recessive inborn error of immunity (IEI), characterized by substantially reduced cell surface expression of major histocompatibility complex class I (MHC-I).
-OBJECTIVE: To evaluate the immunological and the clinical consequences of tapasin deficiency.
-METHODS: A novel homozygous variant in TAPBP was identified by means of whole genome sequencing (WGS).
-The expression of tapasin and both subunits of the transporter associated with antigen presentation (TAP) were evaluated by western blotting.
-Cell surface and intracellular expression of MHC class I has been evaluated by flow cytometry.
-Small interfering RNAs (siRNAs) were used for silencing TAPBP expression in HEK293T cells.
-RESULTS: We identified a deletion in TAPBP (c.312del, p.(K104Nfs*6)) causing tapasin deficiency in a patient with bronchiectasis and recurrent respiratory tract infections as well as herpes zoster.
-Besides substantial reduction in TAP1 and TAP2 expression, PBMC from this patient and TAPBP knockdown HEK293T cells, displayed reduced cell surface expression of MHC-I, while reduction in intracellular expression of MHC-I was less prominent, suggesting a defect in MHC-I trafficking to the plasma membrane.
-Interferon-α (IFN-α) improved cell surface expression of MHC-I in tapasin deficient lymphocytes and TAPBP knockdown HEK293T, representing a possible therapeutic approach for tapasin deficiency.
-CONCLUSION: Tapasin deficiency is a very rare IEI, whose pathomechanism and clinical spectrum overlaps with TAP deficiencies.
+BACKGROUND: Human tapasin deficiency is reported to cause an autosomal-recessive inborn error of immunity characterized by substantially reduced cell surface expression of major histocompatibility complex class I (MHC-I).
+OBJECTIVE: We evaluated the immunologic and clinical consequences of tapasin deficiency.
+METHODS: A novel homozygous variant in TAPBP was identified by means of whole genome sequencing.
+The expression of tapasin and both subunits of the transporter associated with antigen presentation (TAP) were evaluated by Western blot analysis.
+Cell surface and intracellular expression of MHC-I were evaluated by flow cytometry.
+Small interfering RNAs were used for silencing TAPBP expression in HEK293T cells.
+RESULTS: We identified a deletion in TAPBP (c.312del, p.(K104Nfs∗6)) causing tapasin deficiency in a patient with bronchiectasis and recurrent respiratory tract infections as well as herpes zoster.
+Besides substantial reduction in TAP1 and TAP2 expression, peripheral blood mononuclear cells from this patient and TAPBP-knockdown HEK293T cells, displayed reduced cell surface expression of MHC-I, while reduction in intracellular expression of MHC-I was less prominent, suggesting a defect in MHC-I trafficking to the plasma membrane.
+IFN-α improved cell surface expression of MHC-I in tapasin deficient lymphocytes and TAPBP-knockdown HEK293T cells, representing a possible therapeutic approach for tapasin deficiency.
+CONCLUSION: Tapasin deficiency is a very rare inborn error of immunity, the pathomechanism and clinical spectrum of which overlaps with TAP deficiencies.

 Genet Med ; 26(4): 101057, 2024 04.